TaiXeflar/VSCode-Dev-Setup/README Endnotes.md

     - Everything 1.4.1.1020 (by voidtools)

  - Test Logs:
-   - Tested Done by TaiXeflar in Windows 10 21H2 enviroment at 2022/9/25.
+   - Tested Done by TaiXeflar in Windows 10 21H2 environment at 2022/9/25.
-   - Tested Done by TaiXeflar in Windows 11 22H2 enviroment at 2022/9/27.
+   - Tested Done by TaiXeflar in Windows 11 22H2 environment at 2022/9/27.
-   - Tested Done by TaiXeflar on various platform (ASUS TUF A15 2022) in Windows 11 21H1 enviroment at 2022/10/1.
+   - Tested Done by TaiXeflar on various platform (ASUS TUF A15 2022) in Windows 11 21H1 environment at 2022/10/1.
-   - Tested Done by TaiXeflar in Windows 11 22H2 enviroment at 2023/1/18 (Visual Studio offline deployment).
+   - Tested Done by TaiXeflar in Windows 11 22H2 environment at 2023/1/18 (Visual Studio offline deployment).
+   - Tested Done by TaiXeflar on various platform (ASUS Vivobook 15 2022) in Windows 11 22H2 environment at 2023/1/13.
+   - Tested Done by TaiXeflar in Windows 11 22H2 environment at 2023/1/23 (MATLAB R2022a).

-## Repository Test - macOS Enviroment
+## Repository Test - macOS Environment

  - Apple Macbook Pro 16 (2019)
     - CPU: Intel Core i7-9750H 6C12T